EdDuarte/erlang-poker-ml/README.md

 The current match data is only committed to history at the end of the match, so a "reset" will discard the current match.

 When prompting for a card, two inputs are required: the suit and the value.
 Inputted cards are then structured as {card, ID, Suit, Value} and compared with ranked hands in Eresye.
-The ID value is randomly attributed using the method 'random:uniform()', and is used to ensure that the card will not be compared with itself during comparisons with Eresye's rules.
+The ID value is randomly attributed using the method 'random:uniform()', and is used to ensure that the card will not be compared with itself during Eresye's operations.